mmomtchev/magickwand.js/README.md

 npm install magickwand.js --build-from-source --enable-conan
 ```

+Otherwise, you will build ImageMagick against your own system-installed libraries.

 ### Experimental `xPack` fully self-contained build

 This project supports the new `xPack` fully self-contained build of [`hadron`](https://github.com/mmomtchev/hadron) - which means that it can rebuild itself without a working C++ environment.
 This build is currently highly experimental and is included mostly for demonstration purposes.
 In this mode, the only requirement is Node.js and `npm` and the project is built using a `clang` `xPack` on all platforms.
 This build is enabled by the `--enable-standalone-build` option: